EvoEpi/r/biol/README.md

 d<-DGEList(counts=cbind(fc$counts), genes=fc$annotation, group=factor(dataGroups))
 ```

-__Filtering teh data.__ First get rid of genes which did not occur frequently enough.
+__Filtering the data.__ First get rid of genes which did not occur frequently enough.
 Here the cutoff of 0.5 for the CPM has been chosen because it is roughly equal to 10/_L_ where _L_ is the minimum library size in millions.
 The library sizes here are 18–27 million.
 We used a round value of 0.5 just for simplicity; the exact value is not important because the downstream differential expression analysis is not sensitive to the small changes in this parameter.
 The requirement of ≥4 libraries is because each group contains three replicates.
 This ensures that a gene will be retained if it is expressed in both groups.

 ```
 dim(d)